-- 1. What percentage of children at elevated risk for dental caries receive at least 2 topical fluoride applications as dental or oral health services during the reporting period? - 2.
-Over time, is the percentage of children who receive at least 2 topical fluoride applications as dental or oral health services stable, increasing, or decreasing?
+- 1. What percentage of children at elevated risk for dental caries receive at least 2 topical fluoride applications as oral health services (e.g., from a medical primary care provider) during the reporting period? - 2.
+Over time, is the percentage of children who receive at least 2 topical fluoride applications as oral health services stable, increasing, or decreasing?